rabia-ASIK/house-price-prediction/README.md

 - Ratio-based features
 - Binary indicators (garage, basement, fireplace)

 👉 The most important feature:
 **Quality × Living Area**

+> Combining quality and living area into a single feature significantly improved the model, which showed me how powerful simple feature interactions can be.

 ---